Skip to content

 Key takeaways

-• Accurately valuing home contents is essential to ensure you're not underinsured and that you're not paying more for your cover than you need to
+• Accurately valuing home contents will save you from being underinsured or paying more than you need to

 expenses

-To value your home contents, your first step is to list all possessions.
-It's important you don't leave any rooms out, so be sure to sweep your attic and basement, as well as outbuildings, such as sheds and garages.
+The first step in assessing the total value of your home contents for your is to list everything.
+It sounds obvious, but it’s easier to miss things out than you might expect.
+It's important you don't leave any rooms out, so be sure to sweep your attic and cellar or basement if you have one, as well as any outbuildings, like sheds and garages.

-To help compile the list, you may want to use one of the many apps available for this purpose, such as Home Contents or Nest Egg.
-Be sure to pay particular attention to high value items you own.
+To help compile the list, you may want to use one of the many apps available for this purpose.
+Be sure to pay particular attention to high value items you own - from family heirlooms gathering dust in the dining room and overworked washing machines and tumble dryers to top-of-the-range lawnmowers hidden in long grass.

-Among the items, your home contents insurance estimate include are:
+Items your home contents insurance estimate should include are:

 • Appliances